 KEY FEATURES ?
 Hands on code examples ?
 Lots of useful images ?
 Written in an approachable way ?
 Helps readers get their applications deployed quickly AUDIENCE Readers will have a working knowledge of application development in a modern language and an understanding of application architecture.
 No knowledge of cloud services required.

-Culturally diverse and never short of surprises, New York is adored for its well-groomed glamour.
-Jacketed in a handsome city map drawn by Mike Perry, CITIx60 New York gives you a good, varied taste of how the city upholds its reputation as a land of opportunities and dreams.
+Home to all kinds of cultural extremes, Tokyo is where futuristic meets traditional and tranquility meets speed.
+Jacketed in a delightful city map drawn by Masako Kubo, CITIx60 Tokyo gives you a good, varied taste of what the Japanese capital has to offer.
 Endorsed by 60 local ambassadors, all known for their accomplishments in the creative industry, the 60 hangouts list architecture, art spaces, shops and markets, dining and nightime activities, accompanied by Google Map QR code, top tips and useful apps to ease your trip.
 Readers will find updated visitor info, new locations and cultural events in this revised edition.

 Learn the bare essentials needed to begin developing cross-platform, mobile apps using Xamarin.Forms.
 Apps can be easily deployed to Google Play or to the Apple App Store.
 You will gain insight on architecture and how to arrange your app´s design, where to begin developing, what pitfalls exist, and how to avoid them.
 Also covered are expected new features in Xamarin.Forms 3.0, so you may be prepared ahead of time for what the next release brings.
 Xamarin.Forms Essentials provides a brief history of Xamarin as a company, including how their product has become one of the most-used, cross-platform technologies for enterprise applications and app development across the world.
 Examples in the book are built around a real-life example that is an actual app in Google Play and in the Apple App Store, and has thousands of downloads between iOS and Android.
 You will learn how an application is set up from scratch, and you will benefit from the author´s hard-won experience and tips in addressing various development challenges.
 What You´ll Learn Create cross-platform user interfaces from one code base for both iOS and Android See how a commercial application is built and then deployed for sale in the app stores Integrate your Xamarin.Forms applications with third-party, RESTful APIs Arrange application architecture to avoid pitfalls and optimize your design Get a heads-up on new features released as part of Xamarin.Forms 3.0 Choose appropriately between Xamarin.Forms and traditional Xamarin, depending upon your application needs and its goals Who This Book Is For Mobile app developers who are producing software for multiple platforms, including Google Android and Apple iOS.
 Readers should be familiar with Visual Studio either on Mac OS X or Windows, and have a working knowledge of C#.